-For more than four centuries, the members of the Méo family have devoted themselves to growing vines and making wines.
-From the 19th century onwards, the Méo children chose the course of study.
-The great-grandfather of Jean-Nicolas, for example, was a primaryschool teacher, his grandfather graduated from the École Nationale des Ponts et Chaussées (civil engineering) and his father, Jean Méo, was a graduate of the École Polytechnique and an engineer in the Corps des Mines.
-Jean was later to be elected a Member of the European Parliament and sat on the Council of Paris.
-It was thanks to Jean Méo's mother, Marcelle Lamarche-Confuron, originating from an old winegrowing family in Vosne (with already a small activity as négociants), that the Méos came to settle in Vosne-Romanée.
+The Méo family have devoted themselves to growing vines and making wine for more than four centuries.
+From the 19th century forward, the Méo children chose academics and theory as their chosen paths.
+For example, The great-grandfather of Jean-Nicolas was a primary-school teacher, his grandfather graduated from the École Nationale des Ponts et Chaussées (civil engineering) and his father, Jean Méo, was a graduate of the École Polytechnique and an engineer in the Corps des Mines.
+Jean was later elected a Member of the European Parliament and sat on the Council of Paris.
+Jean Méo's mother, Marcelle Lamarche-Confuron, originating from an old winegrowing family in Vosne (with already a small activity as négociants), that the Méo's came to reside in Vosne-Romanée.
 Jean Méo's grandmother was the first cousin of Étienne Camuzet (1867-1946) who was a winegrower in Vosne-Romanée, mayor of the village and also an MP for Côte d'Or from 1903 to 1932.
-In 1920, he had the opportunity to purchase the Château du Clos de Vougeot and many of the vines, but instead of living there, he preferred to lodge his tenant farmers in it.
-He was to sell it in November 1944: not surprisingly, the château had suffered during the war and thus chose to pass it on to the Confrérie des Chevaliers du Tastevin.
+In 1920, he had the opportunity to purchase the Château du Clos de Vougeot and a large portion of the vineyard, but instead of living there, he arranged for his tenant farmers to take it as a residence.
+In November 1944 he sold the Château.
+Not surprisingly, the château had suffered during the war and elected to pass it on to the Confrérie des Chevaliers du Tastevin.
 Following the death of Étienne Camuzet, his daughter, Maria Noirot, inherited the estate from her father and retained the tenant farmers.
 She had no children, however, and when she died, in 1959, she bequeathed the estate to her nephew, Jean Méo.
 Throughout that period, he relied on four tenant farmers, including the great winegrower, Henri Jayer, who was one of the first to control temperatures systematically during vinification, always bringing out the freshness and the fruit, thus making the nose and the texture of the wine more attractive.
 Jean Méo was to manage the estate from 1959 to 1984, after which he called upon his son, Jean-Nicolas, to oversee the Domaine's operations.
-In 1981, the Camuzet estate became Domaine Méo-Camuzet, and shortly thereafter the domaine would dramatically change course away from tenant farmers and into bottling smallproduction wines with cult-level interest from collectors and wine writers across the globe.
+In 1981, the Camuzet estate became Domaine Méo-Camuzet, and shortly thereafter the domaine would dramatically change course away from tenant farmers and into bottling small-production wines with cult-level interest from collectors and wine writers across the globe.